AIclicks Alternatives in 2026

 AIclicks shows where you appear and which sources get cited.
 One platform goes further with predictive analytics that tell you what to create before you spend time producing it.

-AthenaHQ's self-serve plan starts at $295/mo and covers 8 AI search engines including ChatGPT, Gemini, Claude, Perplexity, Copilot, and Google AI Overviews.
-That is the broadest engine coverage of any sub-$300 platform.
-The ACE citation prediction feature estimates the likelihood of earning citations for specific content, which helps prioritize what to create next.
-Instead of reacting to gaps after they appear, you can model which content investments are most likely to earn recommendations.
+AthenaHQ has a free Essential tier and a Starter plan at $295/mo that covers 9 models including ChatGPT, Gemini, Claude, Perplexity, Copilot, and Google AI Overviews.
+That is among the broadest model coverage of any sub-$300 platform.
+Its ACE citation-probability prediction, which estimates the likelihood of earning citations for specific content, is genuinely differentiated and something Loudmink does not offer, though ACE itself is Enterprise-only (Starter gets basic citation intel).
+Where it is available, ACE lets you model which content investments are most likely to earn recommendations instead of reacting to gaps after they appear.

-AthenaHQ is monitoring and research intelligence on self-serve, with content generation available on Enterprise tiers.
+AthenaHQ now executes content too: its AI Content Optimization Agent drafts GEO blogs and publishes via Shopify, with GA4/GSC revenue attribution.
 For teams that want the data layer to be smarter than a visibility score, AthenaHQ adds a predictive dimension that AIclicks does not offer.
-The $295/mo price sits between AIclicks Pro ($189/mo) and AIclicks Business ($499/mo), with broader engine coverage than either.
+The $295/mo price sits between AIclicks Pro ($189/mo) and AIclicks Business ($499/mo), with broader model coverage than either.
 AthenaHQ is YC-backed, which provides additional validation for teams evaluating vendor stability.

 If You Want Content Automation